poluyan/PEPSGO/README.md

 ## Usage

-The `demos/testX` presents the example of using PEPSGO.
+The `demos/testX` contains examples of using PEPSGO.

 ## License